 As an added benefit, using voice biometrics can also make customers far more alert to attacks by phishers and scammers.
-For example, if they know that their bank uses passive voice biometrics for background authentication, they will get suspicious if a “security department” calls asking for their account details.
+For example, if they know that their bank uses passive voice biometric identification for background authentication, they will get suspicious if a “security department” calls asking for their account details.

 In this way, voice biometrics can protect not only your own business and the agents it employs but your customers as well.

 How your business responds—good or bad—during a crisis can make or break your reputation and thus your bottom line.
 The key is to be prepared for the unexpected as much as possible with a well-developed crisis communication plan and a set of tools that agents can use during (and outside of) crises.

 Cloud platforms allow agents to work from any location or device, so they no longer need to fear internet downtime or sudden computer repairs.
 Chatbots, IVRs, and conversational voicebots can easily handle answering simple and repetitive questions to make peak hours (or days) much more bearable.